Foxieo/ERO/README.md

 ### **ENGLISH**

-Elden Ring Optimized (ERO) is a fix for Elden Ring that adjusts game parameters to improve performance.
+Elden Ring Optimized (ERO) is a fix for Elden Ring that adjusts gameplay parameters to improve performance and eliminate screen tearing.
 The script automatically detects your processor configuration and applies optimal settings.
-FPS becomes more stable and stuttering is eliminated.
+This improves frame rate stability and eliminates stuttering.
 The fix works on any version of the game.

 Installation on a No Steam version:
 Drop the file into the game's root folder and launch the game only via ERO.bat.
 If you're playing via Seamless Co-op, the fix will automatically launch the game via Seamless Co-op.